Nurse Burnout Statistics—and How to Avoid Becoming One

 Image via Unsplash.com/Nick Hillier

-It’s important to note that “nurse burnout” is different from the stress nurses feel at work.
+“Nurse burnout” is becoming an all-too-common phenomenon in healthcare.
+And as these statistics will reveal, it’s also far costlier than most people think.
+It’s important to point out that “nurse burnout” is different from the stress nurses feel at work.
 Stress is usually felt when someone is overengaged, while burnout is the extreme emotional and physical effects caused by stress.

-But just how pervasive is this problem?
 According to a 2017 survey by Kronos, Inc., 85 percent of nurses reported feeling fatigued by their work, and 63 percent said that they are currently experiencing burnout from their jobs.
-Here are a few more nurse burnout statistics this survey uncovered:
+Here are a few more statistics this survey uncovered regarding nurse burnout rates:

 - 93 percent reported feeling mentally and/or physically tired at the end of the workday.

 - 90 percent of nurses said that they had considered leaving the hospital they worked at to find a different job with better work-life balance.

 - 56 percent of all respondents reported driving home drowsy after a shift; 12 percent actually pulled their vehicle off the road to get some rest.

 - 44 percent were concerned that they level of care they could provide patients would suffer because of their fatigue.

 - 37 percent of nurses said that they were worried about making a mistake at work; 11 percent admitted to making mistakes due to fatigue.

 - 28 percent admitted to calling in sick just so they could rest.